-On the model Canvas, you only see the dimensions that have a direct relationship to the fact data.
-Normal dimensions that are directly related to the fact data represent the primary dimensions of the model.
+On the main cube canvas, you will only see the dimensions that have a direct relationship to the fact data.
+Normal dimensions that are directly related to the fact data represent the primary dimensions of the cube.
 When AtScale generates its system aggregates, it summarizes data to the granularity of the primary dimensions.

 You may also have normal dimensions in your model that are not directly connected to the fact data - they are connected through a primary dimension instead.
-These are referred to as secondary dimensions, or embedded dimensions.
+These are referred to as secondary dimensions (sometimes called embedded dimensions) and have the following features:

-A secondary dimension is a normal dimension, because it is based on its own table or view.
+- ▲ A secondary dimension is a normal dimension, because it is based on its own table or view.
 However, it does not join to the fact dataset directly.
-It joins to the dataset of another normal dimension instead.
+It joins to the dataset of another normal dimension instead. - ▲ A normal dimension that is used as a basis for secondary dimensions can be recognized on the canvas by the special icon displayed next to its name.
+You can see this for the Customer dimension in the example above.

 For example, in the data model below, the Gender and Geography dimensions would be considered secondary dimensions.
 They do not join to the fact dataset directly, but do so via the Customer dimension.
+And the Geography dimension features an icon that shows it is a basis for secondary dimensions on its own.

-You cannot create, view, or edit secondary dimensions from the model Canvas.
+You cannot create, view, or edit secondary dimensions from the main cube canvas.
 You have to open the dimension editor to see and manage secondary dimensions.